linktrend/LiNKdev-Starter-Kit/docs/DESIGN_TOKENS.md

 # Design Tokens Reference

-This document provides a comprehensive reference for the design tokens used throughout the Hikari application.
+This document provides a comprehensive reference for the design tokens used throughout the LTM Starter Kit application.

 ## Overview